 Many people ask me how I found my way to this business of writing the only publication devoted to all the financial aspects of retirement and retirement planning.
 It was not a direct route, and certainly not something I dreamed of as a youngster.
-I was trained as a CPA and attorney.
+I was trained as an accountant and attorney.
 I passed the CPA exam at the end of college at Clemson University and went straight to the University of Virginia School of Law.
 My intention was to become a tax attorney and adviser.
 But I always served on the school newspaper, enjoyed writing, and unlike most people who have a facility with numbers, was told I wrote well.

 I soon learned that I liked writing and researching for a broad audience more than practicing law.
 I found myself editing several different newsletters over the years and also writing books and reports.
 I settled at a newsletter called Tax Avoidance Digest that eventually changed its name to Tax-Wise Money.
 While writing the newsletter in the 1980s I noticed my mail (yes, it was snail mail in those days) started to contain a lot of questions about how to take money out of IRAs.
 After looking around I realized there was no good source of information to which I could direct these readers.
 There were IRS regulations, but they were long and difficult to read.